Wilfried Zaha lauds Marcus Rashford and urges fellow footballers to inspire positive change

 Zaha's own contribution to implementing positive change comes with his policy of donating 10 per cent of his wages to charity, something he has done throughout his career at the encouragement of his mother.

-"I've done that ever since my first contract and I'm glad I've done that," he said.
+"I've done that ever since my first contract and I'm glad I've done that," he added.

 "I believe in God and I feel like he has blessed me.
 I know what it feels like to have nothing and it feels like there's no way out.
 I feel like I want to give back and people are starting to hear about it now but it's not something I've ever done for pats on the back.